 Besides of all those built-in features, you can expand it using various extensions, and even the entire layout using beautiful child themes, thanks to the AppThemes MarketPlace.

-Will this ClassiPress theme, can scale well, if I my Classified site goes popular?
+Can this ClassiPress theme can scale well, if my Classified site goes popular?

 Indeed, ClassiPress theme, tightly integrates with WordPress, and WordPress itself is a highly scalable CMS.
 When tuned with a capable hosting, a Classified site based on ClassiPress theme can easily handle Millions of monthly traffic.